Invoca/process_settings/README.md

 ```
 This will be applied in any process that has (`service_name == "frontend"` OR `service_name == "auth"`) AND `datacenter == "AWS-US-EAST-1"`.

-### Matching Values
+### Regexp Targeting
-To provide a regular expression for matching, surround it with a leading and trailing slash `/`.
+To provide a regular expression for targeting, surround it with a leading and trailing slash `/`.
 For example:
 ```
 target:
   service_name: /frontend-\d/